NachosChipeados/NorthstarDocs/docs/Modding/guides/tools/MDLModding.md

 `Crowbar ERROR: The model compiler, "<filename>", does not exist.`

-`Crowbar ERROR: The game's "<filename>" file does not exist.`
+`Crowbar ERROR: The game's "<filename>" file does not exist.`:
     Mostly happens if you did not properly set up Crowbar, make sure you set the `Game that has the model compiler` to [your prerequisite game](#prerequisites).

-`Crowbar ERROR: Too many materials used, max 32`
+`Crowbar ERROR: Too many materials used, max 32`:
     Make sure you don't have any duplicate or unecessary materials (for example, `models\amazing\uncoolmaterial\cool_material2` and `models/amazing/uncoolmaterial/cool_material2` are considered separate materials).
 If that fails, compile the model using Crak0kalos StudioMDL.

-`Ammo counters and sights are not visible`
+`Ammo counters and sights are not visible`:
     You forgot to include your model's `.rui` file when combining it in MDLShit.